mconlon17/vivo-absolute-dates/README.md

 1. VIVO screen-based processes create new dates.
 Absolute Dates can be run at any time to collapse back to canonical dates.
+1. Uses older RDF generating mechanisms.
+WIll be updated to use rdflib.